aiji42/next-with-split/README.md

 - If the deployment is subject to A/B testing, `process.env.NEXT_PUBLIC_IS_TARGET_SPLIT_TESTING` is set to 'true'.
     - CAUTION: Only if the key set in `hosts` matches the branch name.

+- You can control the behavior of `withSplit` by forcing it by passing an environment variable at server startup.
+Use it for verification in your development environment.
+    - `SPLIT_ACTIVE=true yarn dev`: forced active.
+    - `SPLIT_DISABLE=true yarn dev`: forced disable.

 ## LICENSE

 [MIT](https://github.com/aiji42/next-with-split/blob/main/LICENSE) © AijiUejima